mojohealy/mojohealy/content/post/bus_bench_and_park_bench/index.md

 Dan John is a [strength and conditioning coach](https://www.danjohnuniversity.com/) that I have learned a lot from as I have worked to fix old injuries, combat middle age spread, and generally take better care of this body of mine.
 Although he works with the elite – pro American footballers and special forces soldiers –  he also offers [refreshingly reasonable advice](http://danjohn.net/2011/06/even-easier-strength-perform-better-notes/) on strength and fitness for [average folk](http://danjohn.net/2012/05/training-for-middle-age-and-beyond/).
-One of Dan John’s concepts has been particularly useful for me, not only in my fitness but also in helping me find balance and maintain perspective as I [juggle work, study, and family](https://mojohealy.com/post/me_myself_and_i/).

 Dan John says that there’s two kinds of fitness regime: [the bus bench and the park bench](https://www.menshealth.com/fitness/a19533819/bus-bench-program/).
 On the bus bench, you have clear expectations of what success looks like.